 - What are the upcoming titles?
 How can I suggest a title?

 We announce all our upcoming titles on our website as soon as we can make them public.
 Also, we announce upcoming titles in our newsletter, which we also encourage you to sign up for to get special offers and contest giveaways.
 Click here to visit our sign-up page for more information.
 If you would like to suggest a title, please write to [email protected].
 Though we are not able to personally reply to all suggestions, our acquisitions staff reads all of them and appreciates hearing from you.

 - What is the relationship between the Criterion Collection and Janus Films?

 The companies have similar missions but focus on different markets.
-Criterion publishes DVDs and Blu-rays and spends most of its energy on the home video market.
-Janus handles theatrical and nontheatrical showings, as well as television and cable licenses.
-To learn more about Janus Films, please visit: janusfilms.com.
+Criterion publishes home video releases including DVDs, Blu-ray and 4K discs.
+Janus Films oversees theatrical and nontheatrical showings as well as television and cable licenses.
+To learn more about Janus Films, please visit janusfilms.com.

 - What is the difference between the Criterion Collection and Eclipse lines?

-The Criterion Collection is dedicated to gathering the greatest films from around the world and publishing them in DVD and Blu-ray editions of the highest technical quality, with supplemental features that enhance the appreciation of the art of film.
+The Criterion Collection is dedicated to gathering the greatest films from around the world and publishing them in DVD, Blu-ray, and 4K editions of the highest technical quality, with supplemental features that enhance the appreciation of the art of film.
 Eclipse is a selection of lost, forgotten, or overshadowed classics in simple, affordable DVD editions.
 Each Eclipse series is a brief cinematheque retrospective for the adventurous home viewer.
-Essential Art House is exactly that: movie-only DVD editions of the films you need to know, presented in beautiful digital transfers and accompanied by helpful liner notes.
-For the devoted cinephile, these are must-own fundamentals; for the novice film lover, this is precisely where to begin.

 - How many films are included in an Eclipse series?
 Are the films in Eclipse series available separately?